Powerlearnproject/se-day1-assignment-Faruq-Feroz/README.md

     Example: Git is a widely used VCS that allows developers to track changes, collaborate efficiently, and manage code repositories.
 Platforms like GitHub and GitLab provide hosting services for Git repositories, enhancing collaboration through features like pull requests and issue tracking.

-##What are some common challenges faced by software engineers?
+## 7.What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

 Changing Requirements: